webvariants/policat/doc/docker-develop.md

 # Develop policat with docker (not production)

+Create directories with permissions

+    mkdir -p ./data/mongodb && sudo chown 1001 ./data/mongodb

+We use https://github.com/mcnilz/dockerfiles-develop as base stack with mysql8

 You can use docker to develop policat.
 To start policat run:

     docker-compose up -d